adammurdoch/kotlin-tools/base-plugins/README.md

 - Adds a `dist` task to create a distribution image containing the app ready for installation.
   By default, this is created in `build/dist-image`

-## Common JVM application settings
+## Common application settings for JVM targets

 - Adds `application { }` block
-  - `application.module` - defaults to the application name
+  - `application.module.name` - defaults to the application name
   - `application.mainClass` - must be specified.

+## Common JVM library settings

+- Adds `library { }` block
+  - `library.module.name` - defaults to the project name
+  - `library.module.exports`
+  - `library.module.requires`

 See [`../test-apps`](../test-apps/) for some samples.